Kinesiology A.A. Degree

 In this course, students learn and apply foundational rhetorical theories and techniques of public speaking in a multicultural democratic society.
 Students discover, develop, and critically analyze ideas in public discourse through research, reasoning, organization, composition, delivery to a live audience, and evaluation of various types of speeches, including informative and persuasive speeches.
 This is an honors course.

-This course examines the progression of development in the physical, cognitive, social and emotional domains and identifies developmental milestones for children from conception through adolescence.
-There is an emphasis on interactions between biological processes and environmental factors.
-Students observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories.
+Students examine the progression of development in the physical, cognitive, social, and emotional domains and identify developmental milestones for children from conception through adolescence.
+Emphasis is on interactions between biological processes, environmental, and cultural factors.
+Students may engage in various methods of observing children's development to evaluate individual differences and analyze development characteristics at various stages according to developmental theories.
+(Formerly CD 105)

 This course explores the history, effects, and role of the mass media in the U.S. The major forms of mass communication are studied (television, radio, film, newspapers and magazines).
 There is also a focus on critical analysis of media messages, effects of media on individual and society, and theories of communication.
 Students move beyond being "consumers" of media to "analysts" of media.
 (Formerly COMMST 135)